-The Winona and La Crosse Districts of the Upper Mississippi River National Wildlife and Fish Refuge (Refuge) will be hiring four students each this summer to work on a Youth Conservation Corps (YCC) crew.
-This summer’s YCC program will begin on Monday, June 17 and end eight weeks later on Friday, August 9.
+The Upper Mississippi River National Wildlife and Fish Refuge will be hiring fourteen students (Winona District four), this summer to work on a Youth Conservation Corps (YCC) crew.
+This summer’s eight week YCC program will begin on Monday, June 13, 2016 and end on Friday, August 5, 2016.
 Crew members will be paid $7.25 per hour for a 40-hour work week.
 The work week is Monday through Friday, from 7:30 a.m. to 4:00 p.m

 Young men and women, 15 through 18 years of age, who are permanent residents of the United States, its Territories, or possessions, are eligible for employment without regard to social, economic, racial, or ethnic backgrounds.

 YCC is a well-balanced work-learn-earn program that helps develop an understanding and appreciation of the Nation’s environment and heritage.
 Crew members will work with agency staff and volunteers on a variety of biological, maintenance, and visitor service projects.
 The program also presents an early opportunity to explore a career in natural resources.

 Youth interested in a YCC position should submit their applications to:

 (Winona Dist.)
 Curt McMurl, UMR Winona District, 51 East 4th Street, Room 203, Winona, MN 55987.